RxLaboratory/DuME/src-docs/docs/lut.md

 Some LUTs are provided with DuME, and you can load your own.

+!!! note
+    The LUT is applied after all other filters but **before** the color management conversions, if any.
+That means the LUT has to work with the input color space and not the output color space.

 !!! hint
     Using a LUT to transform colors of an image depends both on the input format and colors and the output color space.
 It is NOT the best way to [convert color spaces](colors.md)...